Construction Updates

 The City of Hoboken is moving forward with plans to improve and upgrade Church Square Park.
 The upgrades will include a new inclusive toddler playground in the southwest portion of the park, a new open lawn area in place of the old toddler playground, a landscaped buffer along the existing dog run, and the addition of new public restrooms.
 The improvements will be consistent with the park's historic character and were identified by the public during preparation of the Church Square Park Vision Plan.

-The following work and traffic management activities are anticipated for the week of March 31, 2025 between the hours of 7 a.m. and 8 p.m.
+The following work and traffic management activities are anticipated for the week of April 28, 2025, during the hours of 8 a.m. to 4 p.m.:

 Work Activities

-• Continue exploratory pneumatic excavation around existing trees under guidance of Licensed Tree Expert.
+• Continue pneumatic excavation around existing trees under guidance of Licensed Tree Expert

 Traffic Management Activities

-• Temporary Parking Restrictions will be in place on 4th Street between Park Avenue and Willow Avenue.
+• Temporary Parking Restrictions will be in place on 4 between Garden Street and Willow Avenue

 Pedestrian Access Restrictions